EgwDean/Flex-Bison-Project-23-24/Bison/ISSUES.md

-# This works only with Theofrastos bison edition and likely it will be removed for simplicity reasons:
+# Issues 😔

-int x = 12 + 5.4d / y * 3;    --> "declaration assignment to operation"
+This works only with Theofrastos bison edition and likely it will be removed for simplicity reasons: int x = 12 + 5.4d / y * 3;    --> "declaration assignment to operation"